ClearHeadedT/boot-dev-log/learn-data-structures-and-algorithms/NOTES.md

 - Learned breadth-first search (BFS) traversal.
 - Learned depth-first search (DFS) traversal.
 - Learned when to use BFS vs. DFS depending on the problem.
+- Learned NP and what makes a problem 'hard' to solve.